gabrielkirsten/gabrielkirsten/README.md

 ### Hi there 👋

-Meu nome é Lucas Bittencourt, Técnico em Desenvolvimento de Sistemas e apaixonado por Desenvolvimento.

-- 🔭 I’m currently working at @movilepay (fintech) building @ifood restaurant's bank
+- 🔭 I'm currently working at @movilepay (fintech) building the digital bank of @ifood restaurants
 - 🌱 I’m currently learning Kafka and Kotlin

 Check this project: https://github.com/movilepay/kt-mapper